kevinabrandon/sunsetpi/README.md

-# sunsetpi - A raspberry pi powered, automated timelapse project
+# sunsetpi - A Raspberry Pi powered, automated time-lapse project

 Photos are taken regularly throughout the day.
-At the end of the day a 4k timelapse is generated and uploaded to youtube.
+At the end of the day a 4k time-lapse is generated and uploaded to YouTube.

-Currently running at [Nipomo Sunset Pi](https://www.youtube.com/channel/UCCDV0KIy-Mpz2MSu-qr2w9A) on youtube.
+Currently running at [Nipomo Sunset Pi](https://www.youtube.com/channel/UCCDV0KIy-Mpz2MSu-qr2w9A) on YouTube.

 ## Future Plans
 - [x] Add configuration to save data to an external drive.
   - [ ] Daily backup to a network drive.
-- [x] Use localized sunrise/sunset times to start and stop the timelapse.
+- [x] Use localized sunrise/sunset times to start and stop the time-lapse.
-- [x] Slow down the timelapse around the sunset.
+- [x] Slow down the time-lapse around the sunset.
-  - [ ] Make a seperate sunset-only timelapse without affecting the day-long timelapse.
+  - [ ] Make a separate sunset-only time-lapse without affecting the day-long time-lapse.
 - [ ] Automatically add title and end screens
   * Perhaps use a photo with a Ken Burns effect with a title and the date in the subtitle.
-- [ ] Make the youtube thumbnail be about 15 minutes before sunset.
+- [ ] Make the YouTube thumbnail be about 15 minutes before sunset.
 - [x] Automatically add royalty free music to the videos.
-  * ~~Would be cool to automatically scrape the youtube audio library.~~
+  * ~~Would be cool to automatically scrape the YouTube audio library.~~
   * More likely I'll download a bunch of music, put it into a folder and cycle through them. **(this is what I did)**
-- [ ] Add image stablization to remove wind shaking.
+- [ ] Add image stabilization to remove wind shaking.
-- [ ] Make a multi-year long timelapse of each solar noon, and of each sunset showing how the sun moves across the horizon as the seasons pass.
+- [ ] Make a multi-year long time-lapse of each solar noon, and of each sunset showing how the sun moves across the horizon as the seasons pass.
-- [ ] Automatically maintain monthly playlists on youtube (August 2020, September 2002, etc.).
+- [ ] Automatically maintain monthly playlists on YouTube (August 2020, September 2020, etc.).
 - [ ] Make the latest video always the featured video on the channel.

 ## Dependencies
 * [imagemagick](https://imagemagick.org/) - for resizing and cropping
 * [ffmpeg](https://ffmpeg.org/) - for encoding video
-* [Google API Python Client](https://github.com/googleapis/google-api-python-client) - for uploading to youtube
+* [Google API Python Client](https://github.com/googleapis/google-api-python-client) - for uploading to YouTube

-## Reccomended Hardware
+## Recommended Hardware
 * [Raspberry Pi 4 4-8GB](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) (tested with a pi 3 b+ but was unable to encode higher than 1080p)
 * [Raspberry Pi HQ Camera](https://www.raspberrypi.org/products/raspberry-pi-high-quality-camera/)
 * [Raspberry Pi HQ Camera Lens - Wide Angle](https://www.canakit.com/raspberry-pi-hq-camera-6mm-wide-angle-lens.html)